 not counting women and children.

-> - By the sign Jesus performed he showed that in the Messianic kingdom people would have their physical needs fulfilled.
+- By the sign Jesus performed he showed that in the Messianic kingdom people would have their physical needs fulfilled.
 They ate and were satisfied for free.
-This showed Isaiah ’s prophecy was coming true.
+This showed Isaiah’s prophecy was coming true.

-> - At the time leading up to this miracle, Our Lord might have felt sad and needing to be alone with the Father, just having been told of the death of his cousin and friend and fellow worker John the Baptist.
-Whatever he felt, he did not permit these to stop him from having compassion on the crowd, curing their sick, and then feeding them with an abundance of loaves and fish.
+- In the time leading up to this miracle, Our Lord might have felt sad and needing to be alone with the Father, just having been told of the death of his cousin and friend and fellow worker John the Baptist.
+Whatever things he felt, he did not permit these to stop him from having compassion on the crowd, curing their sick, and then feeding them with an abundance of loaves and fish.

-> Doctrine: The Miracles of Christ
+Doctrine: The Miracles of Christ

 - Christ’s miracles are signs of the Kingdom of God, the way things will be when Christ reigns in our hearts and when he fully reigns in the world.

 - In the Gospel passage we just heard, Jesus cured the sick the crowds had brought him and then fed them all through the miracle of the loaves and fish.

 - Jesus’ preaching is accompanied by “mighty works and wonders and signs” which “manifest that the kingdom is present in him and attest that he was the promised Messiah” (CCC 547).
 They “strengthen faith . . . [and] bear witness that he is the Son of God” (CCC 548).